-- an original and one copy of the docketing statement (Rule 2.041); - a file-stamped certified copy of the notice of appeal; - a file-stamped certified copy of the journal entry, judgment form, or other appealable order or decision;
+- the docketing statement (Rule 2.041); - a file-stamped certified copy of the notice of appeal; - a file-stamped certified copy of the journal entry, judgment form, or other appealable order or decision; - a copy of any request for transcript or certificate of completion of transcript (or a statement that no transcript is requested);

-- a copy of any request for transcript or certificate of completion of transcript (or a statement that no transcript is requested); - a file-stamped certified copy of any posttrial motion and any ruling on the motion; - a file-stamped certified copy of any certification under K.S.A.
-60-254(b); and - the \$125 docket fee and any applicable surcharge.
+- a file-stamped certified copy of any posttrial motion and any ruling on the motion; - a file-stamped certified copy of any certification under K.S.A.
+60-254(b); and - the \$145 docket fee and any applicable surcharge.
 Rule 2.04(a)(1) and (d).